Class Schedule

 Note: This is not HeartCode PALS Online.
 Students seeking HeartCode PALS Online must enroll via Compass in a HeartCode PALS Skills course.

-• Review the course textbook.
-Textbooks are available in the Harrel Library and can be purchased online from a variety of sellers.
-The textbook can be used for the written test.
+1. Review the 2020 Pediatric Advanced Live Support Provider Manual.
+Manuals are available in the Harrell Library or can be purchased online from a variety of sellers.

 Penn State Health - Milton S. Hershey Medical Center (including Academic Practice Division)